GuillermoIbanez/Project-Dashboards/README.md

   <h2>📋 Summary</h2>
   <p>
     <ul>
       <li>This Repository is set up to display some of my Dashboard capabilities using Python.
-Find below a visual summary of the dashboard tools as well as the link to open the dashboard on your web browser.</li>
+Find below a visual summary of the dashboard tools as well as the links to open the dashboard on your web browser.
+This Dashboard has been deployed using both AWS Amazon Lightsail and Render.
+The links are at the end of this README file.</li>
     </ul>
   </p>
 </div>